The Westminster Schools Master Plan

 Responding to The Westminster Schools' goal to improve campus facilities and to accommodate their evolved curriculum creating “less separation, more integration,” the Master Plan provides a phased approach to re-imagine immersive and collaborative environments for both students and faculty.

-The first phase of the Master Plan consists of Campbell Hall Renovation and Hawkins Hall Addition, a new Community Plaza, Stadium improvements, Westminster Center (new construction), West Parking Garage, and Central Energy Plant.
+The first phase of the Master Plan consists of Campbell Hall Renovation and Hawkins Hall Addition, a new Community Plaza, Stadium improvements, Barge Commons (new construction), West Parking Garage, and Central Energy Plant.
 These strategic enhancements all support the school’s evolving pedagogy and create a pedestrian oriented campus that promotes student and faculty interaction with the outdoors, and welcomes in the community.

 Campbell Hall Renovation and Hawkins Hall Addition